-Exploring Relationships Group: This powerful psychodynamic group is used to explore the significance of relationships as well as the vulnerability that comes from being in relationships.
+This powerful psychodynamic group is used to explore the significance of relationships as well as the vulnerability that comes from being in relationships.
 The group is attended by all of the students in the specific treatment home.
 During the group, the students will be given the opportunity to learn how to give and receive feedback from each other.
-The group encourages girls that are at different stages in their treatment process to assist each other in gaining insights and making life-long changes.
+The group encourages students who are at different stages in their treatment process to assist one another in gaining insights and making life-long changes.
 It’s a great way to focus on how healthy peer relationships are formed with trust and honesty.

 - Healthy Sexuality